-In most cases, your spouse or Common Law Partner must apply for work permit for a specific job.
-The employer may have to get a Labour Market Opinion from human resources and skills development Canada and a formal application will need to be made.
+In most cases, your spouse or Common Law Partner must apply for a work permit for a specific job.
+The employer may have to get a Labour Market Opinion from human resources and skills development Canada, and a formal application will need to be made.

 However, your sponsored Common Law Partner may be able to apply for what is known as an open work permit, based on your status in Canada and what the type of application submitted, which would allow them to exert any job with any employer in Canada.